 Once you’ve distilled all the standard important process steps, list them chronologically on a piece of paper.
 That’s your happy flow: a useful overview that provides insight into your process.
 This will serve as the framework for the first version of the application you want to create.
 When this application is tested and approved you can decide if and where you want to add steps from the exceptions list.

 Curious about other important questions you should be asking?
-In our next blog, we’ll tell you how to use this approach to reveal the bottle necks.
+In other blogs, we’ll tell you how to use this approach to reveal the bottle necks.